davepinch/pinchy.cc/content/topics/people/d/donald-trump/trump-exemplary-service-award.md

 tags:
   - Donald Trump
   - Truth Social
+  - Unable to verify
 ---
-I can find no record of this award outside of Trump's Truth Social feed.
+I cannot find a record of this award outside of Trump's Truth Social feed.